antoine3000/dok-antoine/content/assignments/2020-02-14-computer-controlled-cutting/index.md

 <video><source src="multicam-test.mp4"></video>

 We didn't do enough tests to know well the machine because of the time we'd at our disposition.
 It would be interesting to compare the results with the other machine to know how much energy it does require and how fast is the industrial machine compare to the others.
-Anyway, rere are the values we've collected by testing the Multicam2000.
+Anyway, here are the values we collected when testing the Multicam2000.

 | Machine | Material | Technique | Speed | Power |
 | --- | --- | --- | --- | --- |